-Renal angiomyolipomas (AML) are a type of benign renal neoplasms encountered both sporadically and as part of a phakomatosis, most commonly tuberous sclerosis.
-They are considered one of a number of tumors with perivascular epitheloid cellular differentiation (PEComas) and are composed of vascul...
+Renal angiomyolipomas (AML) are a type of benign renal neoplasm encountered both sporadically and as part of a phakomatosis, most commonly tuberous sclerosis.
+They are considered one of a number of tumors with perivascular epithelioid cellular differentiation (PEComas) and are composed of vascul...

 Chronic bilateral airspace opacification (differential)

 Chronic bilateral airspace opacification is a subset of the differential diagnosis for airspace opacification.
 An exhaustive list of all possible causes of chronic bilateral airspace opacities is long, but a useful framework is as follows: inflammatory sarcoidosis granulomatosis with polyangi...

 Interstitial ectopic pregnancy, also known as intramural ectopic pregnancy, is an important type of ectopic pregnancy which occurs in the proximal portion of the fallopian tube that lies within the muscle wall of the uterus.
 This is type of ectopic is associated with higher risks of rupture and ...

 Intussusception occurs when one segment of the bowel is pulled into itself or a neighboring loop of the bowel by peristalsis.
 It is an important cause of an acute abdomen in children and merits timely ultrasound examination and reduction to preclude significant sequelae, including bowel necrosis...

 The American Association for the Surgery of Trauma (AAST) renal injury scale, most recently updated in 2018, is the most widely used grading system for renal trauma.
 The 2018 update incorporates "vascular injury" (i.e. pseudoaneurysm, arteriovenous fistula) into the imaging criteria for viscera...